impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 ### Version Numbers

 In the output `1.2.0-16-gc4395e5`, the `1.2.0` represent the major, minor, and patch versions, in accordance with [semantic versioning](https://semver.org/){:target="_blank" rel="noopener"} (or SemVer, for short).
-You might also be asking what `16-gc4395e5` represent.
-I know I did.

-I wasn't sure what to Google here, so I asked ChatGPT instead:
+You might also be asking what `16-gc4395e5` represents.
+I wasn't sure either, and I didn't know what to Google, so I asked ChatGPT:

 <center style="margin-bottom: 3em">
   <a target="_blank" href="/assets/images/screenshot-2may2023-957am.png">